Research Areas

 Fine-Grained Complexity and Algorithm Design

 mehrFine-grained Complexity Theory is the design of reductions that prove running time lower bounds assuming a plausible complexity-theoretic conjecture such as the Strong Exponential Time Hypothesis.
-In this area the design of efficient algorithms goes hand in hand with proving fine-grained lower bounds: our goal is to prove matching upper and lower bounds, thus establishing best-possible algorithms (with the correct constants in the exponent).
+In this area the design of efficient algorithms goes hand in hand with proving fine-grained lower bounds: our goal is to prove matching upper and lower bounds, thus establishing best-possible algorithms, that achieve the optimal constant in the exponent of the running time.
+We apply this methodology to problems from various domains such as graphs, strings, geometry and optimization.

 - Weitere Informationen